openamiguel/equitysim/README.md

   - `klinger_osc` returns the Klinger oscillator of asset data
   - `macd` returns the MACD of a price input (same as price oscillator with 26-period slow EMA and 12-period fast EMA)
   - `market_fac_index` returns the market facilitation index of asset data
+  - `mass_index` returns the mass index of asset data
   - `median_price` returns the median price of asset data
+  - `momentum` returns the momentum of a price input
   - `money_flow_index` returns the money flow index of asset data
   - `negative_volume_index` returns the negative volume index of asset data
   - `normalized_price` returns the baseline-normalized price (a.k.a. performance indicator) of a price input